Jennetters/Jennetters.github.io/output/posts/2018-02-26-outsmarting-myself/index.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/BkNQ6"><a href="//imgur.com/a/BkNQ6">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-First of all: How are MOFSETS so small?
+First of all: How are MOSFETS so small?
 I saw them in the package but I didn't realize the itty bitty thing that I received was just a container holding two much smaller ittier bittier things that I literally need to hold with tweezers to solder.
 Egads.
 I think I did it just fine.
 No problemo.

 So I was pretty confident that I could finish the rest of the soldering, and then this happened: